Suprame4/Full_stack_open_2022/README.md

 Learn about the React library and how to write code on the browser.
 Also, learn about key features about JavaScript that are important to understand React

 ### Part 2 - Programming a server with NodeJS and Express
+Learn about how a user can submit data to a react app using **HTML forms**, then, how JavaScript code in the browser can **fetch** and handle data stored in a remote backend server.

 ### Part 3 - Testing Express servers, user administration
+Learn how to implement functionality on the server side of the stack.
+Implement a simple **REST API** in node.js by using the **express** library, and store the application data in a **mongoDB** database.

 ### Part 4 - Testing React Apps